NikRych223/simple-react-todo/README.md

 It's simple ToDo List built with a framework ReactJS.
 I used the library MUI(Material UI) for UI my app.
-Currently implemented: adding and removing tasks, task completion mark, filters by completed and unfinished tasks, saving tasks in local storage.
+Currently implemented: adding and removing tasks, task completion mark, filters by completed and unfinished tasks, saving tasks in local storage, add a description of the task and the time the task was created.

 ### `npm start`